vaibhav-ransing/Banking_System/README.md

 We can fetch all the accounts related to one particular user using **user/accounts** end-point

 We can perform deposit, withdraw, and transfer operations for a particular account with proper **exception handling**

+For testing purpose
+Postman collection Json is attached.